ekral/Utb.PizzaKiosk/README.md

 -	The student uses an object-relational mapping (ORM) library.
 -	The student calls a web API on a client application.

+## Software Requirements

+Glossary

+- A customer is
+-	A kiosk is a hardware device with touch display for a new kiosk session for a customer.
+-	A kiosk session is a personalized ordering experience.
+-	An order fulfillment option is a way in which the order is delivered and served.
+-	A pizza is a dish that is in the pizzeria menu.
+-	A pizza's selection is a set of options available for a specific kind of pizza.
+-	A pizza’s option is a choice for a pizza including toppings, crust types, sauces, and other customizable features.
+-	A pizza’s configuration is a set of options for a specific kind of pizza.
+-	A pizza menu is a non-empty set of various types of pizza and their configurations.
+-	A shopping cart is a multiset of pizzas and their configurations.
+-	An order is a non-empty multiset containing duplicate of pizzas and their configurations from the shopping cart, and current state of the order.

 ```mermaid
  classDiagram